-A transcription in music is a music composition that was originally written for one type of group such as an Orchestra that has been transcribed or re-orchestrated for let’s say a Concert or Symphonic Band.
+A musical transcription is a music composition that was originally written for one performance medium and transcribed or re-orchestrated for let’s say a Concert or Symphonic Band.
 The transcriber or orchestrator stays within the parameters of the original composition set by the composer.
 Note for note.

-Mozart, Mendelssohn, Tchaikovsky and many other composers from past centuries have had their famous compositions for orchestra transcribed for Brass Band, and Symphonic Band by adapting to the instrumentation giving it a different timbre or tonal quality.
+Mozart, Mendelssohn, Tchaikovsky, and many other composers from past centuries have had their famous compositions for orchestra transcribed for the wind band.
+This includes the different types of the wind band.
+(Brass Band, Concert Band, Wind Ensemble, and Symphonic Band) This is done by adapting to the instrumentation giving it a different timbre or tonal quality.

-So, to recap, we have - a composition that is original music, an arrangement is an original composition re-written by an arranger, and a transcription is an original composition re - orchestrated for another medium for performance.
+So, to recap, we have - a composition that is original music, an arrangement is an original composition re-written by an arranger, and transcription is an original composition re-orchestrated for another medium for performance.